harold-ousset/microOauth2/README.md

 ### Note

-this is a full JS script it do not use ECMAScript 2015 specifications because it's dedicated to be used in Google Apps Script
+This JS script do not use the lastest ECMAScript specifications because it's dedicated to be used in Google Apps Script.
+So it's a mix of different [older specifications](https://developers.google.com/apps-script/guides/services/#basic_javascript_features).
+I propose this script as a small utility (I use it myself in my own scripts) but it's also sufficient simple to understand the behind process and learn how one of the oauth2 process work.
+Keeping that in mind I'm sure that you'll find more convenient script to use the Google Oauth2 APIs like the one made by [Eric Koleda](https://github.com/googlesamples/apps-script-oauth2)

+### Install
+Copy the file "microOauth2.gs.js" in your Google Apps Script and change the **** for your own credentials (see part 'Initialize the script')

 #### Syntax
 > var mo2 = new MicroOauth2(ids);